tristanjuricek/knockoff/src/main/markdown/01-Introduction.markdown

 [2]: http://tristanhunt.com/projects/literable

-### New feature: Allow The Location Of The Model To Come Through
+### New feature: Allow The Position Of The Model To Come Through

 Say we have the document with line numbers: